-The self-study would be part of the school’s strategic planning.
-Whether it is a check in at the midpoint of a five year strategic plan, a check back at the end of a strategic plan, or an assessment of the strategic plan as it begins, this model of self study has proven very effective for both VAIS and schools.
-In combination with the documentation provided by the school, the on-site evaluation visit includes opportunities for in-depth conversations and observations to evaluate the degree to which the school meets the Standards.
+This self-study report derives from or informs a school’s strategic planning process.
+Whether it is a check-in at the midpoint of a five year strategic plan, a check-back at the end of a strategic plan, or an assessment of the strategic plan as it begins, this self-study model has proven highly effective for both VAIS and its member schools.
+In combination with the documentation provided by the school, the on-site evaluation visit includes opportunities for in-depth conversations and observations to evaluate the degree to which the school meets the VAIS Standards for Membership.